 Action with awareness.
-The time I spend in formal practice on a mat will hopefully, with years of practice, alter my actions or re-actions.
-I know I am much more aware of my actions since practicing yoga regularly but we all have some deep-seated patterns (vāsanā) that will re-appear if the conditions are right.
+The time I spend formally practising yoga on a mat will hopefully, with years of practice, alter my actions or re-actions off the mat.
+I know I am much more aware of my actions since practising yoga regularly but we all have some deep-seated patterns (vāsanā) that will re-appear if the conditions are right.
 It’s a lifetime’s work and requires disciplined practice and is one of my many reasons for coming to my yoga mat.

 Who or what inspires you?

 People who stand up for what they believe at the same time as accepting the views of others.
 This may be linked to the film I watch last night… (see my last answer).